nbucciarelli/bucci-boilterplate/README.md

-This is a work in progress.
+This is an educational project and will continue to be a work in progress.

 ### Client